haeena-family/pval/README.md

 ### 5. Gathring copied packets

 `txcopy` and `rxcopy` copy TXed and RXed packets through the pval interfaces.
-You can optain the copied packets from the Pval character devices.
+You can obtain the copied packets from the Pval character devices.

 ```shell-session